-WHAT TO DO THERE: Grab a pack, climb aboard a rusty ferry, and get ready to party like it's 1834.
+WHAT TO DO THERE: Grab a pack, climb aboard a historic ferry, and get ready to party like it's 1834.
 This day trip takes you through a historic ghost town, an ancient cedar forest, near a shipwreck, and around some of the most beautiful and secluded beaches in northern Michigan.

 WHEN TO GO: Catch the early morning boat to allow plenty of time for fun.
 Buy your tickets and get the schedule here (be sure to reserve them in advance):